clevertree/hook-transpiler/README.md

 # @clevertree/hook-transpiler

 A minimal JSX/TSX transpiler specifically designed for Relay hooks.
-This library provides a unified interface for code transpilation across Web (via WASM) and Android/iOS (via native TurboModules).
+This library provides a unified interface for code transpilation across Web (via WASM) and Android (QuickJS + JNI).

 ## Why this library?